Beijing cuts flights to curb potential spread of mounting coronavirus cases

 However, Hebei, Liaoning, Sichuan and Zhejiang provinces have all reported new cases linked to Xinfadi, leading provinces concerned about contagion to impose quarantine requirements on visitors from Beijing.

-Heilongjiang said it will also require any other travellers from Beijing to quarantine at a centralised location for up to three days, followed by another 14 days of self-isolation.
+The northeastern province said any other travellers from Beijing will be quarantined at a centralised location for up to three days, followed by another 14 days of self-isolation.

+Authorities in the Chinese territory of Macau, the world’s biggest casino hub, said people who have been to Beijing within two weeks of arriving in Macau will be quarantine for 14 days at a designated location.

-Reporting by Lusha Zhang, Stella Qiu, Huizhong Wu, Tina Qiao, Se Young Lee and Ryan Woo; Editing by Himani Sarkar and Jane Wardell
+Reporting by Lusha Zhang, Stella Qiu, Huizhong Wu, Tina Qiao, Se Young Lee and Ryan Woo; Additional reporting by Beijing newsroom; Editing by Himani Sarkar and Jane Wardell